This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 But Idaho gives you no such problems.
 Boise is both the biggest city and the capital of the state.
 So we definitely have to go on a self-guided tour of the capitol building while we’re in Boise on a weekday.
 (Like most capitol buildings, the Boise capitol is closed on weekends.
 You can check opening hours on their website here.)

 I knew people in Idaho were supposed to be friendly, but I never expected them to elect a man named Smylie as their governor three times.
+That is taking friendly-ness to an all new level.
 Also that Smylie button with his name written where the mouth should be is kind of cute and kind of terrifying.

 2) What’s this Basque Thing You Keep Talking About?